ztotta/Transients/README.md

 --

 ###Code
 The most challenging feature to code was the removal of each user's access to the tracks that they had already listened to without limiting other users' access.
 This was achieved by creating a join table between the users and the tracks they listened to.
-After listening, the track was removed from the page via jQuery and the track id was pushed to this table in the database via Ajax.
+After listening, the track was removed from the page via jQuery and the track id was pushed to this table in the database through an AJAX request.
 When a new page would load, any tracks with ids matching those on the join table would be skipped over and thus not be printed onto the screen for the user to access.

-The biggest challenge here was concealing the previously heard tracks from the current user.
-I achieved this by creating a join-table between the tracks and the users and checking for matches before displaying tracks.

 ![tracks-snippet](https://github.com/ztotta/Transients/blob/master/public/tracks.png?raw=true)